ceph/ceph/doc/radosgw/notifications.rst

   - "broker": message is considered "delivered" if acked by broker (default)
   - "routable": message is considered "delivered" if broker can route to a consumer

-.. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP topic ("routing key" for a topic exchange)
+.. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP topic ("routing key" for a topic exchange).

 - Kafka endpoint